The Tokyo Revengers Season 2 release date is in January 2023, the Winter 2023 anime season.

 Japanese voice actor Masaya Fukunishi (Blue Period, Haikyuu!!) will voice Draken now that voice actor Tatsuhisa Suzuki has dropped out from Tokyo Revengers 2.
 Additionally, Fukunishi will voice Draken in both a July 2022 Season 1 rebroadcast in Japan, and in a two-part Blu-Ray box set that comes out in 2022.

-Presumably, this title is a reference to the manga series’ Black Dragon story arc since the plot takes place near Christmas.
+Presumably, the title Tokyo Revengers: Christmas Showdown is a reference to the manga series’ Black Dragon story arc since the plot takes place near Christmas.
 The Christmas Showdown arc is about the same length as the Valhalla arc so it’s very likely that Tokyo Revengers Season 2 will be a single cour anime season.

 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.